Skip to main content

 A few things to know about this snippet:

-• PropertyInput.param("name") is how a parameter feeds into an addN property bag or a setProperty call; for predicates use Predicate.eqParam(...) and friends.
+• PropertyInput.param("name") feeds a parameter into an addN property bag or a setProperty; for predicates use Predicate.eqParam(...) and friends.

 Add a generator entry point